alvarocaceresmunoz/BachTracking/tutorial/01-basics.md

 ### Play it!

-In order to play music, you first have to start playing the score.
-Then tell you write the bar where you want to play your music, the instrument to play it, and the music to play.
+In order to play music, you first have to start playing the score (`start` or `Ctrl-T`).
+Then you write the bar where you want to play your music, the instrument to play it, and the music to play.

 For instance:
 `at bar3 piano melody c e d f g`